Circa Resort & Casino Las Vegas

 FEA Consulting Engineers, a hotel engineering firm based in Nevada, was partnering with VoltServer—the creator of Digital Electricity™ —to make the owners’ dream a reality.
 The engineering firm recommended that Belden provide cabling and connectivity solutions.

+“We were thrilled,” says Ken Hydzik, director of sales for VoltServer.
 “We’ve had great success working with the Belden solution.
 They have quality products and cable options optimized for use with Digital Electricity.
-Belden was the first cable manufacturer to recognize the benefits of Digital Electricity, and we appreciate their collaboration and innovation being first to market.”
+Belden was the first cable manufacturer to recognize the benefits of Digital Electricity, and we appreciate their innovation and partnership being first to market.”

 Belden Digital Electricity™ (DE) Cables were deployed to support the backbone power distribution infrastructure; they’re optimized to safely extend DE across the longest distance possible.
 In many cases—including at Circa Resort & Casino Las Vegas—networks utilizing DE can be installed by low-voltage technicians instead of electricians (similar to a PoE cable), saving time and money.

 In addition to DE Cables, Belden also provided Category 6, AV, CCTV/security, and access control cable, as well as copper connectivity, racks, and cabinets.